Skip to main content

 “It really is home for me isn’t it?” she continued.
 “Wembley being just ten to 15 minutes away from your house is brilliant.

-“For the EUROs Final to be at Wembley will make it a great occasion but to be so close to my home makes it even better.”
+“For the EUROs Final to be at Wembley made it a great occasion but to be so close to my home made it even better.”

 It is said people are a product of their environment and in the case of Kelly, that seems to have been the case.